MicrosoftDocs/azure-stack-docs/azure-stack/user/vm-move-vm-specialized.md

 #### [Windows VM](#tab/port-win)

 - Follow the steps in [Prepare a Windows VHD or VHDX to upload to Azure](/azure/virtual-machines/windows/prepare-for-upload-vhd-image) to prepare the VHD correctly.
+You must use a VHD for Azure Stack Hub.
    > [!NOTE]
    > **Do not** generalize the VM by using Sysprep.
 - Remove any guest virtualization tools and agents that are installed on the VM (such as VMware tools).